hungdv136/rio/README.md

 }
 ```

-With HTML data type, content must be encoded to base64 before submit stub as JSON directly to API.
+With HTML data type, content must be encoded to base64 before submit stub as JSON to mokc API.
+Go and TS SDK handles this out of the box.
 If you want to use raw string, submit with YAML format instead.
 See [YAML](testdata/stubs.yaml) for example

 #### Stream/Binary